oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

     to the operational behavior section.

 -   **DUP**: 1 bit field stored in Bit 7 and has the same meaning as with MQTT.
 It notes the duplicate delivery of packets.
 If the DUP flag is set to
     "0", it signifies that the packet is sent for the first time.
-If the DUP flag is set to "1", it signifies that the packet was retransmitted.
+If the DUP flag is set to "1", it signifies that the packet was retransmitted or retried.

 -   **Retain**: 1 bit field stored in Bit 4 and has the same meaning as with MQTT.
 The field signifies whether the existing retained message for this topic is replaced or kept.

-#### 3.1.12.4 Packet Id
+#### 3.1.12.4 Packet Identifier

-Same meaning as the MQTT "Packet ID"; only relevant in case of QoS levels 1 and 2, otherwise coded 0x0000.
+Used to identify the corresponding PUBACK packet in the case of QoS 1.
+Used to identify the corresponding PUBREC, PUBREL and PUBCOMP packets in the case of QoS 2.
+It should ideally be populated with a random integer value.

 #### 3.1.12.5 Topic Data